 Up until 30 November 2020, the performance fee will be calculated and accrued weekly and payable quarterly in arrears in respect of each period of three months ending on the Valuation Point nearest to 31 March, 30 June, 30 September and 31 December in each year (each a "Calculation Period") and is payable to the Investment Manager in arrears within 14 calendar days of the end of each Calculation Period.
 From 1 December 2020, the performance fee will be calculated and accrued weekly and payable annually in arrears.
 The initial calculation period will be the period beginning on 1 December 2020 and ending 31 December 2021 (the "Calculation Period").
-Thereafter, each Calculation Period'') and is payable to the Investment Manager in arrears within 14 calendar days of the end of each Calculation Period'').
-Thereafter, each Calculation Period'') and is payable to the Investment Manager in arrears within 14 calendar days of the end of each Calculation Period.
+Thereafter, each Calculation Period shall be the period beginning on 1 January and ending on 31 December in each year (each a "Calculation Period") and is payable to the Investment Manager in arrears within 14 calendar days of the end of each Calculation Period.
 In the case of Shares redeemed during a Calculation Period, the accrued performance fee in respect of those Shares will be payable within 14 calendar days after the date of redemption and the performance fee payable on such Shares will be calculated as though the date of redemption was the end of the relevant Calculation Period for such Shares.
 Crystallised performance fees shall remain in the relevant Class (but shall not participate in subsequent gains and losses of the relevant Class) until paid to the Investment Manager, and shall not be used or made available to satisfy redemptions or pay any fees and expenses of the relevant Class.
 In the event of a partial redemption, Shares will be treated as redeemed on a first-in, first-out ("FIFO") basis.